mars-project/mars/docs/source/getting_started/gpu.rst

 Multiple GPU
 ~~~~~~~~~~~~

-For Mars tensor, multiple GPUs on a single machine can be utilized.
+For Mars tensor and DataFrame, multiple GPUs on a single machine can be utilized.

 .. code-block:: python